NoShx0w/pam-research/README.md

 Critical points (stars) concentrate along this boundary, indicating regions of maximal structural change.

 This provides a **purely data-driven phase diagram**, derived from the intrinsic geometry of the system.

 ---

-# PAM Observatory

-**Phase Analysis of Meaning (PAM)**

-The PAM Observatory is an experimental instrument for studying how meaning behaves across a parameter manifold.

-It combines large-scale parameter sweeps with information geometry, field dynamics, and topology extraction to reveal how systems organize, transition, and stabilize.

----